UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Example: Selected places in a graphical seat map, reference place for adjacent reservation or place preferences

-  A retailor most respect the selected places.
-The other types are optional to be respected by the retailor.
+  A retailer most respect the selected places.
+The other types are optional to be respected by the retailer.

 - `coveredSection`

   Example: Start and end location

-  A retailor has to create an offer that covers the whole trip from start location to end location.
+  A retailer has to create an offer that covers the whole trip from start location to end location.

 ### Booking Step